Nightscou2018/murselessaps/README.md

 ### The goals I had were
 1. Make it as small as possible while
 2. Not having to use a soldering iron
-3. Hav at least a full day (16-18 hours) of battery life
+3. Have at least a full day (16-18 hours) of battery life

 I used a combination of the TI stick, Intel Edison and Sparkfun base board, along with a few other things.
-I was able to order everything from Amazon using Same Day delivery options except the TI Stick and CC Debugger which I got from ti.com, their default shipping is 2 day air for $7.
+I was able to order everything from Amazon using Same Day delivery options except the TI Stick and CC Debugger which I got from ti.com.
+They have default shipping of 2 day air for $7.
 * [Purchase List](http://amzn.com/w/10OD9UTHX6TTK)